Updated: Mar 10

 Someone who you once identified as your same body shape, ideals, and values can quickly change and cause you to become confused, depressed, or disappointed.
 We've seen this most recently with Lizzo receiving backlash for promoting "diet culture."
 And I've experienced this firsthand, idolizing a celebrity for her natural body only to learn she recently got cosmetic surgery.

 The truth is women can do whatever they want with their bodies.
 And we shouldn't shame them because they went against everything we stand for.
 To manage your expectations, be your own body goals.
 Find what lifestyle, routines, and values work for your body goals and overall wellbeing.
+Most importantly, understand that you are body goals at every stage, shape, and size.
+Flaunt it.

 Do Not Apologize For Your Body